How to avoid common financial mistakes so you can secure your – and your family's – long-term financial wellbeing.

 Risk warning

+EIS and VCT investments are considered high risk investments by the UK's financial regulator, the Financial Conduct Authority.
+They are only suitable for UK resident taxpayers who can tolerate higher risk and have a suitable timeframe for investment.
 Past performance is not a reliable indicator of future results and the information in this article does not constitute investment advice.
 RBC does not provide tax advice and the tax treatment of all investments depends upon individual circumstances and may be subject to change.

 Disclaimer

-This publication has been issued by Royal Bank of Canada on behalf of certain RBC ® companies that form part of the international network of RBC Wealth Management.
-You should carefully read any risk warnings or regulatory disclosures in this publication or in any other literature accompanying this publication or transmitted to you by Royal Bank of Canada, its affiliates or subsidiaries.
+This publication has been issued by RBC’s Wealth Management international division in the United Kingdom and the Channel Islands which is comprised of an international network of RBC® companies located in these jurisdictions and includes RBC Europe Limited and Royal Bank of Canada (Channel Islands) Limited.
+You should carefully read any risk warnings or regulatory disclosures in this publication or in any other literature accompanying this publication or transmitted to you by RBC’s Wealth Management international division.

-The information contained in this report has been compiled by Royal Bank of Canada and/or its affiliates from sources believed to be reliable, but no representation or warranty, express or implied is made to its accuracy, completeness or correctness.
-All opinions and estimates contained in this report are judgments as of the date of this report, are subject to change without notice and are provided in good faith but without legal responsibility.
+This publication has been compiled from sources believed to be reliable, but no representation or warranty, express or implied is made to its accuracy, completeness or correctness.
+All opinions and estimates contained in this report are judgements as of the date of this report, are subject to change without notice and are provided in good faith but without legal responsibility.
 This report is not an offer to sell or a solicitation of an offer to buy any securities.
-Past performance is not a guide to future performance, future returns are not guaranteed, and a loss of original capital may occur.
-Every province in Canada, state in the U.S. and most countries throughout the world have their own laws regulating the types of securities and other investment products which may be offered to their residents, as well as the process for doing so.
-As a result, any securities discussed in this report may not be eligible for sale in some jurisdictions.
+Past performance is not a guide to future performance, the value of investments and income arising can go down, future returns are not guaranteed, and an investor may not get back the amount originally invested.
+Countries throughout the world have their own laws regulating the types of securities and other investment products and services which may be offered to their residents, as well as the process for doing so.
+As a result, any securities or services discussed in this report may not be eligible for sale in some jurisdictions.
 This report is not, and under no circumstances should be construed as, a solicitation to act as a securities broker or dealer in any jurisdiction by any person or company that is not legally permitted to carry on the business of a securities broker or dealer in that jurisdiction.
 Nothing in this report constitutes legal, accounting or tax advice or individually tailored investment advice.

-This material is prepared for general circulation to clients, including clients who are affiliates of Royal Bank of Canada, and does not have regard to the particular circumstances or needs of any specific person who may read it.
+This material is prepared for general circulation and does not have regard to the particular circumstances or needs of any specific person who may read it.
 The investments or services contained in this report may not be suitable for you and it is recommended that you consult an independent investment advisor if you are in doubt about the suitability of such investments or services.
-To the full extent permitted by law neither Royal Bank of Canada nor any of its affiliates, nor any other person, accepts any liability whatsoever for any direct or consequential loss arising from any use of this report or the information contained herein.
-No matter contained in this document may be reproduced or copied by any means without the prior consent of Royal Bank of Canada.
+To the full extent permitted by law none of the entities which comprise the international division of RBC Wealth Management nor any of their affiliates, nor any other person, accepts any liability whatsoever for any direct or consequential loss arising from any use of this report or the information contained herein.
+No matter contained in this document may be reproduced or copied by any means without the prior consent of RBC Wealth Management.

-Clients of United Kingdom companies may be entitled to compensation from the UK Financial Services Compensation Scheme if any of these entities cannot meet its obligations.
-This depends on the type of business and the circumstances of the claim.
-Most types of investment business are covered for up to a total of £85,000.
-The Channel Island subsidiary is not covered by the UK Financial Services Compensation Scheme; the office of Royal Bank of Canada (Channel Islands) Limited is a participant in the Jersey Bank Depositors Compensation Scheme.
+Royal Bank of Canada (Channel Islands) Limited (“the Bank”) is regulated by the Jersey Financial Services Commission in the conduct of deposit taking, fund services and investment business in Jersey.
+The Bank’s general terms and conditions are updated from time to time and can be found at https://www.rbcwealthmanagement.com/en-eu/terms-and-conditions.
+Registered office: Gaspé House, 66-72 Esplanade, St. Helier, Jersey JE2 3QT, Channel Islands.
+Deposits made with Royal Bank of Canada (Channel Islands) Limited in Jersey are not covered by the UK Financial Services Compensation Scheme.
+Royal Bank of Canada (Channel Islands) Limited is a participant in the Jersey Bank Depositors Compensation Scheme.
 The Scheme offers protection for ‘eligible deposits’ up to £50,000 per individual claimant, subject to certain limitations.
 The maximum total amount of compensation is capped at £100,000,000 in any 5 year period.
-Full details of the Scheme and banking groups covered are available on the Government of Jersey’s website www.gov.je/dcs or on request.
+Full details of the Scheme and banking groups covered are available on the Government of Jersey’s website http://www.gov.je/dcs or on request.